Amutheezan/amutheezan.github.io/docs/hl7v3.md

 #### **Disclaimer**

-This composed content is my own.
-It was based on my research made on this topic.
+I prepared this contents based on the research, I made on the particular topic.
 So I just some basic clarification on similarities and Dissimilarities for my project @ internship.

 [ Note this post was written in 2016, and just republished. ]